 Why don’t my videos autoplay with sound?

-Which browsers support autoplaying video with sound?
+Do any browsers support autoplaying video with sound?

-- Autoplaying video policy for IOS
+- Autoplaying video policy for iOS

 - Autoplaying video policy for Safari